StorageB/custom-command-menu/README.md

 Tips:
 - Run multiple commands by using `&` between commands.
 - Chain multiple commands together to run one at a time using `&&` between commands.
 - Test the full command first by running it in the terminal before adding it to the extension to verify it is correct.
-Note that because the command is not running in a terminal window, there will not be any output or error messages.
+Note that because the command is not running in a terminal window by default, there will not be any output or error messages.
+- To run a command in a terminal window, use `gnome-terminal -- command`.
+Note that by default the GNOME terminal will close after the command is complete, but that can be changed in the terminal preferences if needed.

 <br>